JodusNodus/react-qr-reader/README.md

 Styling for the preview element.
 This will be a `video` or an `img` when `legacymode` is `true`. **Warning** The preview will keep its aspect ratio, to disable this set the CSS property [objectFit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) to `fill`.

+## Tested platforms
+- Chrome 56 and Firefox 53 on macOs 10.12
+- Chrome 55 and Firefox 50 on Android 6.0.1

+## Known Issues
+- Not compatible with OSX/IOS Safari.
+Use `legacyMode` to support these platforms.
+- In Firefox a prompt will be shown to the user asking which camera to use so `facingMode` will not affect it.

 ## Dev